Young girl looking in mirror

 Thoughts:

-This is a vast, beautiful, and amazing teaching.
+This is a vast, beautiful, and fantastic teaching.
 The entire point is to instill that sense of wisdom, confidence, and resilience.
 I love this.

 This idea can be stretched to mean even more.